-Now is the time to discuss your student’s goals.
+A fall meeting is a good time to discuss your high school junior’s goals.

 Talk college options, like going away versus commuting, big school versus small, public versus private, a car ride away versus a plane ride, etc. Answers to any of these questions will guide the rest of the discussion.

-For a kid who’s been coasting during her first two years of high school, this meeting can be that much needed wake-up call.
+For a teen’s who’s been coasting during their first two years of high school, this meeting can be that much needed wake-up call.
 Maybe hearing the guidance counselor explain that colleges look for and offer better scholarships to students who take the more challenging courses and whose grades are on the rise will make a bigger impact than hearing it from you again.

-For a self-motivated honors student the guidance counselor can suggest some competitive colleges to start putting on her list and she can begin reviewing admissions requirements.
+For a self-motivated honors student the guidance counselor can suggest some competitive colleges to start putting on the prospective schools list and begin reviewing admissions requirements.

 SAT/ACT goals and preparation With the SAT and ACT being more similar than different now, the counselor can hopefully provide some insight into whether one is a better option for your student.
 If your school year runs into mid- to late-June, ask whether your student should consider a late spring test date to take advantage of completing another full year of math, English, or, for the ACT in particular, science.